GSA-TTS/identity-handbook/_articles/statuspage-process.md

 Note that StatusPage will auto-close the incident once the window has ran its defined duration.

-If maintenance is not going to plan and you need to exceed the window:
+If maintenance is not going to plan and you need to exceed the window, login to the [StatusPage Manager][statuspage-manager] and:
 * Under **Incidents** click on the open maintenance incident
 * Select the **Schedule & Automation** tab
 * Uncheck **Set status to completed** under **At the end of time for this maintenance**